Animatron/player/doc/embedding.md

 <iframe src="http://clips.animatron.com/e4082aaa25f43de52bdb952d38ec0b96" anm-width="550" anm-height="450" anm-auto-play="true" anm-controls="false" anm-auto-frameborder="0"></iframe>
 ```

-See a complete list with an every possible option to configure a Player just [in the end of this document][params-list].
+See a complete list of every possible option to configure the Player [at the end of this document][params-list].

 # Container Tag (i.e. `div`)

-The second way to play an animation at your page is to use a container element.
-It gives you even more freedom in configuration<!--, but so requires some programming experience-->.
+The second way to play an animation on your page is to use a container element.
+It gives you even more freedom in configuration<!--, but requires some programming experience-->.

-First, you need to add the latest Player source to your page, in the `<head>` section, and to add a target `div` tag where Player will be projected anywhere in the `<body>` section of your page:
+First, you need to add the latest Player source to your page in the `<head>` section.
+You'll also have to add a target `div` tag where the Player will be displayed anywhere in the `<body>` section of your page:

 ```html
 <!DOCTYPE>